Shahjee10/SQL-Learning-Journey/README.md

-SQL Learning Journey – Summary of Learning
+📚 SQL Learning Journey

-Over the past few days, I have been learning SQL from scratch, covering both DDL (Data Definition Language) and DML (Data Manipulation Language) through hands-on practice.
-Below is a detailed summary of what I’ve learned:
+This document provides a summary of my recent learning journey into SQL, covering foundational concepts in both DDL (Data Definition Language) and DML (Data Manipulation Language).

+📝 Learning Objectives
+Understand the fundamental differences between DDL and DML.

+Master key commands for creating, modifying, and managing database structures.

+Gain proficiency in manipulating data within tables, including inserting, updating, and retrieving records.

+Practice hands-on application of SQL commands to build a solid foundation in data management.

-1️⃣ DDL – Data Definition Language
+🏗️ Section 1: Data Definition Language (DDL)

-DDL commands are used to define, modify, and manage the structure of databases and tables.
+DDL commands are used to define and manage the structure of databases and their tables.
 Changes made with DDL are permanent.

-Key Commands:
+Key Commands

-CREATE – Create databases or tables.
-Example:
+CREATE: Used to create new databases or tables.

 CREATE DATABASE class;

-CREATE TABLE students (
+CREATE TABLE students (Roll_No INT(2), Name VARCHAR(100), Marks INT(3), Grades CHAR(2));
-    Roll_No INT(2),
-    Name VARCHAR(100),
-    Marks INT(3),
-    Grades CHAR(2)
-);

-ALTER – Modify table structure without dropping it:
+ALTER: Modifies the structure of an existing table without dropping it.

 ALTER TABLE students ADD COLUMN Results VARCHAR(10);

 ALTER TABLE students MODIFY COLUMN Name VARCHAR(150);

 ALTER TABLE students DROP COLUMN Results;

 ALTER TABLE students RENAME TO student_data;

-DROP – Permanently delete tables or databases:
+DROP: Permanently deletes a database or a table.

 DROP TABLE students;

 DROP DATABASE class;

-TRUNCATE – Remove all rows from a table but keep the structure:
+TRUNCATE: Removes all rows from a table but keeps the structure intact.

 TRUNCATE TABLE students;

-RENAME – Change the name of a table:
+RENAME: Changes the name of a table.

 ALTER TABLE students RENAME TO student_data;

-Key Takeaways:

-DDL is all about structure, not actual data.

-Always check before dropping or truncating tables to avoid data loss.

-2️⃣ DML – Data Manipulation Language
+📊 Section 2: Data Manipulation Language (DML)

-DML commands are used to work with the data inside tables, such as inserting, updating, deleting, and retrieving data.
+DML commands are used to interact with the data stored inside tables.

-Key Commands:
+Key Commands

-INSERT – Add new rows to a table:
+INSERT: Adds new rows or records to a table.

 INSERT INTO students (Roll_No, Name, Marks, Grades) VALUES (2, 'Ahmed', 100, 'A');

-SELECT – Retrieve data:
+SELECT: Retrieves data from a table.

-SELECT * FROM students;          -- All columns
+SELECT * FROM students; (selects all columns)

-SELECT name FROM students;       -- Specific column
+SELECT name FROM students; (selects a specific column)

-UPDATE – Modify existing data:
+UPDATE: Modifies existing data within a table.

 UPDATE students SET grade='F' WHERE students_id=3;

-DELETE – Remove specific records:
+DELETE: Removes specific records from a table.

 DELETE FROM students WHERE students_id=9;

-ORDER BY – Sort results:
+ORDER BY: Sorts the results of a query.

-SELECT * FROM students ORDER BY age ASC;        -- Ascending SELECT * FROM students ORDER BY age DESC;       -- Descending SELECT * FROM students ORDER BY grade, age DESC; -- Multiple columns SELECT * FROM students ORDER BY name;           -- Alphabetical order
+SELECT * FROM students ORDER BY age ASC; (ascending)

+SELECT * FROM students ORDER BY age DESC; (descending)

+SELECT * FROM students ORDER BY grade, age DESC; (multiple columns)
-Key Takeaways:

-DML allows full control over table data without altering the table structure.

-Primary keys ensure uniqueness and prevent duplicate records.

-Ordering and filtering are essential for data analysis.
+SELECT * FROM students ORDER BY name; (alphabetical)

-3️⃣ Practical Learning Summary
+🎯 Practical Summary & Key Takeaways

-Learned to create multiple tables: students, teachers, department, boys, etc.
+Through hands-on practice, I learned to perform the following:

+Create various tables (students, teachers, department, etc.).

-Practiced adding, modifying, and dropping columns using ALTER.
+Safely modify and drop columns using ALTER.

-Learned inserting single and multiple records efficiently.
+Insert single and multiple records efficiently.

-Practiced updating and deleting rows safely.
+Update and delete rows with caution to prevent data loss.

-Explored sorting and selecting specific data for analysis.
+Utilize SELECT and ORDER BY to filter and sort data for analysis.

-Learned to describe table structure using DESC and check database schema.
+Use the DESC command to examine table structure and schema.

-✅ Overall Takeaways
+Overall Insights:

-DDL = Structure (CREATE, ALTER, DROP, TRUNCATE, RENAME)

-DML = Data (INSERT, SELECT, UPDATE, DELETE, ORDER BY)
+DDL is for Structure, while DML is for Data.

+Always be careful with DROP and TRUNCATE as they lead to permanent data loss.

+INSERT is the correct command for adding new data, not TRUNCATE.

+Primary keys are crucial for ensuring data integrity by preventing duplicate records.

-SQL is the foundation of data analysis and a key skill for backend or mobile app projects.
+SQL is a fundamental skill for anyone involved in data analysis, backend development, or mobile application projects.

-You don’t need to truncate tables to add new data; use INSERT.

-Proper use of primary keys avoids duplication issues.